ornellion/100DaysOfCode/round2-log.md

 ![screenshot](https://github.com/ornellion/100DaysOfCode/assets/155359289/bfb57a3d-8871-4881-9384-376882dbb45b)

 With that, that's the Codecademy **Web Development Foundations** courses completed!
 Now I have 2 objective examinations to complete in order to get the certification.
 I also have 4 courses and 2 projects to complete in order to get the freeCodeCamp Responsive Web Design Certification Project 💃

+---

+### Day 30: April 4, 2024

+**Today's Progress**:
+- Codecademy: Completed **Web Development Foundations** Certification Exams - 96% and 100% pass mark for the two exams! 🎊
+- Started **Introduction: JavaScript Syntax, Part I** Unit.
+Currently on the Introduction to JS.
+- freeCodeCamp: Started **Learn CSS Variables by Building a City Skyline** course.
+(75/118 completed)

+**Thoughts**:

+I decided that I would started learning about JavaScript on CodeCademy while I continue completing the freeCodeCamp Responsive Web Design Certification.
+On the one hand I am doubling up on material which means it's taking a little longer to complete.
+On the other hand, CodeCademy didn't cover things like CSS Variables which I'm grateful to have a working knowledge of.

+I've also found that Codecademy provides a higher level understanding of the material which makes it easier for me to connect the different concepts together wherease the freeCodeCamp exercises are repetitive and I end up picking up things because I'm doing them over and over again.

+There's a benefit to building a strong foundation and I need to remember that when I feel like sprinting ahead 🏃‍♀️